streptomyces/advancedR/README.md

 * Installation of a recent version of RStudio (2021.09.2-382 is the most recent).
-* Administrative rights on your computer will be needed (at least on the first day) to be able to install the BioConductor package edgeR.
+* Administrative rights on your computer will be needed (at least on the first day) to be able to install some required add-on packages for R.

 ## Timings for both Wed 2 Feb and Thu 3 Feb